ardalis/Specification/docs/getting-started/faq.md

 ## How can I use the `Select` operator in Specification?
 The `Query` does not contain a `Select` method.

 To use projections you must inherit from `Specification<T, TResult>` where `TResult` is the type you want to project into.
 This offers strongly typed experience in the builder and during the evaluation.
-Please refer to the following [section](../usage/create-specifications.md#projection-specification) for more details.
+Please refer to [the projection specification guidance](../usage/create-specifications.md#projection-specification) for more details.

 ## ISingleResultSpecification is obsolete?

 I'm getting a warning or error telling me that `ISingleResultSpecification` is obsolete.
 What am I supposed to do to fix it?

 Please use the generic version `ISingleResultSpecification<T>`.
 We also do provide a base `SingleResultSpecification<T>` class as a convenience.
-Please refer to the following [section](../usage/create-specifications.md#single-result-specification) for more details.
+Please refer to [the single result specification guidance](../usage/create-specifications.md#single-result-specification) for more details.

 ## How to use OrderBy with string column name?